 The TORQ Recovery System is simple and progressive.
-We've worked tirelessly to build a 4-phase system focussed on optimising all aspects of post exercise recovery and adaptation.
+We have worked tirelessly to build a 4-phase system focused on optimising all aspects of post exercise recovery and adaptation.

-We launched the TORQ Recovery System back in 2012 so that our customers could look at the amount of training they were doing and phase their recovery treatment in accordance to the physical load they were undertaking.
-Since then we have refined the system further and if you do nothing more whilst on this page than watch the following 4-minute video at the top of this page, you will have gained a very good idea of what the TORQ Recovery System is all about.
-Hopefully this will inspire you to explore further into this web page where we cover the system in much deeper detail...
+We launched the TORQ Recovery System back in 2012, so that our customers could look at the amount of training they were doing and phase their recovery treatment in accordance to the physical load they were undertaking.
+Since then, we have refined the system further and, if you do nothing more whilst on this page than watch the 4-minute video at the top of this page, you will have gained a very good idea of what the TORQ Recovery System is all about.
+Hopefully this will inspire you to explore further into this web page, where we cover the system in much deeper detail.

-The TORQ Recovery System was established so that we could recommend specific TORQ products and practices to our customers, depending on the amount of exercise they were doing.
-If exercise load is light, the use of specific recovery products may not be necessary at all, but as load increases, more intervention is required.
-The TORQ Recovery System consists of 4 phases and is cumulative, so essentially the more exercise you are doing, the more and greater variety of nutrition you will need to consume – and this includes real food (TORQ products are supplements, not dietary replacements).
-Below, we run through the 4 phases in brief and cover them in more detail further on.
+The TORQ Recovery System has been established so that we can recommend specific TORQ products and practices to our customers, depending on the amount of exercise they are doing.
+If exercise load is light, the use of specific recovery products may not be necessary at all, but as the load increases, more intervention is required.
+The TORQ Recovery System consists of 4 phases and is cumulative, so essentially the more exercise you are loading your physiological systems with, the more and greater variety of nutrition you will need to consume – and this includes real food (TORQ products are supplements, not dietary replacements).
+Below, we run through the 4 phases in brief and cover them in more detail further across the other tabs.

-Phase 2 involves the use of TORQ Recovery Drink or TORQ Recovery Bar within 15 minutes of exercise completion to rehydrate the tissues of the body, restock muscle and liver glycogen, repair damaged muscle fibres and recharge cellular energy levels.
+Phase 2 involves the use of TORQ Recovery Drink within 15 minutes of exercise completion to rehydrate the tissues of the body, restock muscle and liver glycogen, repair damaged muscle fibres and recharge cellular energy levels.

 Unique to TORQ, we talk about the 4R approach to recovery.
 All of these processes are vital in returning the body to a healthy recovered state, primed for physiological adaptation.

-Finally, during very high load training, muscle damage/degradation starts to become more and more of a problem and this is why we produced our TORQ Recovery Plus product.
-The Beta-Alanine contained within it helps to drive high intensity exercise, whilst the HMB acts like a super-protein with incredible natural anabolic, muscle-building and regenerative properties.
+Finally, during very high load training, muscle damage/degradation starts to become more and more of a problem and this is why we produced our TORQ Recovery Plus+ product.
+The Beta-Alanine contained within this formulation helps to drive high intensity exercise, whilst the HMB acts like a super-protein with incredible natural anabolic, muscle-building and regenerative properties.
 To learn more about Glutamine, Beta-Alanine and HMB, take a look at the TORQ Recovery Plus+ product page or visit the TORQ BULQ menu page and select the appropriate nutrient.

-4) Re-Charge: It’s the 4th ‘R’ that really is unique to TORQ and it's a property of our Recovery System that you’re going to struggle to find anywhere else.
+Re-Charge: It’s the 4th ‘R’ that really is unique to TORQ and our Recovery System that you’re going to struggle to find anywhere else.
 TORQ was established in 1999 and the use of D-Ribose as an ingredient has almost become synonymous with the brand.
 Scientific evidence for D-Ribose supplementation enhancing sporting performance doesn’t exist, but it’s ability to return cellular energy levels to normal quickly is indisputable (340-430% quicker than without supplementation in fact).
-There is a research recommended dose of Ribose in every serving of TORQ Recovery Drink.
-We also have a small amount of Ribose in the TORQ Bar.
+There is a research-recommended dose of Ribose in every serving of TORQ Recovery Drink.

 Every cell in your body contains ATP (adinosine triphosphate), an energy-rich compound that provides virtually all the energy needed to function on a second-by-second basis.
 When ATP is broken down into ADP + Pi (adinosine diphosphate + inorganic phosphate) energy is released and this is used to power all our bodily functions.
 Naturally then, it is the breakdown of ATP within the cells of the working muscles that provides the energy for exercise.
 Without it you wouldn’t be going anywhere!
 It is through the metabolism of carbohydrate, fat and protein that ADP + Pi is reformed to make ATP.
 This ATP is then available to be used for muscular contraction.
 As the muscle uses it, once again it will break down to ADP + Pi and so it goes on.